 But with the right medication, their brains function effectively much of the time.
 In turn, they behave more appropriately at home and school.

 For years I emphasized consistency at home and school.
 I threw in lots of patience.
 I showed compassion.
 Although the resulting structure reduced anxiety and increased focus, concerns remained.

-Then I learned about food – artificial flavors, colorful additives and preservatives.
-Why add to the chemical imbalance in my kids’ brains?
+Then I learned about food chemicals – artificial flavors, colorful additives and preservatives.
+Not good for anyone, especially kids who already have a chemical imbalance in their brains.
 Although a special diet decreased hyperactivity and improved self-control, concerns still remained.

 In spite of my good intentions, I needed to do something more.